 Do the biggest whales live the longest?

-The three biggest whale species are the blue whale, fin whale and sei whale, and they do have some of the longest life expectancies, but not the longest.
+The three biggest whale species are the blue whale, fin whale, and sei whale, and they do have some of the longest life expectancies, but not the longest.
 Blue whales can grow to be 80-100 feet long (that is the length of three school buses parked in a row!).
 They are found throughout the world in the North Pacific Ocean, Indian and Antarctic Oceans, and in the southern part of the Atlantic Ocean.
 Due to whaling these grand animals are considered endangered by the IUCN, but the good news is their numbers are increasing, helping more blue whales reach their life expectancy.
 As noted above, blue whales can often reach 70 to 90 years of age.

 Fin whales, also a member of the Rorqual family of whales, can grow to be 75-85 feet and have a similar life span to the blue whales with the average fin whale living 80-90 years.
 Sei whales are the third largest whale, with a length of 40-60 feet and a life span of 50-70 years.
 Fin whales are listed as vulnerable by the IUCN and the Sei whales are listed as endangered, but both species are increasing in population, like the blue whales.

 What whale has the longest life span?

 If the largest whales have long lifespans but not the longest, then which whale has the longest life span?
 The bowhead whale!
 These whales have been recorded to live longer than 200 years.
 The life span of bowhead whales averages 100-200 years old.
 Researchers find it fascinating to study these giant creatures, figuring out why these are the longest-living mammals on earth.
 Some are trying to discover what can be applied to humans to extend our species’ life span.